-1. Directors
+2. Directors

-The Directors of the Company in office at the date of this report are as follows:
+The Directors of the Company in office at the date of this statement are as follows:

-Mr Chen Qiuhai Mr Lin Weibin Mr Chua Ser Miang Mr Chang Feng-chang Mr Goi Kok Neng Professor Tan Cheng Han
+Mr Chen Qiuhai Mr Lin Weibin Mr Chua Ser Miang Mr Chang Feng-chang Mr Goi Kok Neng

-2. Arrangements to enable Directors to acquire shares or debentures
+3. Arrangements to enable Directors to acquire shares or debentures

-Neither at the end of nor at any time during the financial year was the Company a party to any arrangement whose object is to enable the Directors of the Company to acquire benefits by means of the acquisition of shares in, or debentures of, the Company or any other body corporate, except for performance shares granted under the Yamada Green Resources Performance Share Plan as disclosed below.
+Neither at the end of nor at any time during the financial year was the Company a party to any arrangement whose object was to enable the Directors of the Company to acquire benefits by means of the acquisition of shares in, or debentures of, the Company or any other body corporate.

-3. Directors' interests in shares or debentures
+4. Directors' interests in shares or debentures

-According to the Register of Directors' Shareholdings kept by the Company for the purposes of Section 164 of the Singapore Companies Act, Chapter 50 (the "Act"), none of the Directors of the Company who held office at the end of the financial year had any interest in the shares or debentures of the Company and its related corporations except as detailed below:
+According to the Register of Directors' Shareholdings kept by the Company under Section 164 of the Singapore Companies Act (the "Act"), none of the Directors of the Company who held office at the end of the financial year had any interest in the shares or debentures of the Company and its related corporations except as detailed below:

-Name of Directors and companies Shareholdings in which Director in which interests are held is deemed to have an interest Balance as at 1.7.2014 Balance as at 30.6.2015 Company Yamada Green Resources Limited Number of or dinary shares Chen Qiuhai 195,736,718 (1) 195,936,718 (1) Chang Feng-chang 600,000 (2) 900,000 (2)
+Name of Directors and Shareholdings in which companies in which interests are held Director is deemed to have an interest Balance as at Balance as at Balance as a 1.7.2015 30.6.2016 21.7.2016 Company Yamada Green Resources Limited Num ber of ordinary s hares Chen Qiuhai 195,936,718 (1) 60,271,015 (1)(3) 60,701,015 (1) Chang Feng-chang 900,000 (2) 270,000 (2)(3) 270,000 (2)